SecretML/SecretMemoryLocker/README.md

 >Your memory can recover what was never stored.

-Deterministically regenerate Apple credentials (iPhone passcode, Apple ID, FileVault) from a single memory-derived key — no backups, no storage, no cloud.
+Regenerate Apple credentials (iPhone passcode, Apple ID, FileVault) deterministically from a single memory-derived key — no backups, no storage, no cloud.

 👉 **[Try the Experimental Script](https://github.com/SecretML/SecretMemoryLocker/blob/main/src/apple/memory-derived-key-iphone.py)**